 The goal of a TMDL analysis is to determine what actions are necessary to attain and maintain WQS.
 The appropriate averaging period that corresponds to this goal will vary depending on the pollutant and the nature of the waterbody under analysis.
 When selecting an appropriate averaging period for a TMDL analysis, primary concern should be given to the nature of the pollutant in question and the achievement of the underlying WQS.
 However, recent federal appeals court decisions have pointed out that the title TMDL implies a "daily" loading rate.
 While the most appropriate averaging period to be used for developing a TMDL analysis may vary according to the pollutant, a daily loading rate can provide a more practical indication of whether or not the overall needed load reductions are being achieved.
 When limited monitoring resources are available, a daily loading target that takes into account the natural variability of the system can serve as a useful indicator for whether or not the overall load reductions are likely to be met.
-Therefore, a daily expression of the required pollutant loading rate is a required element in all TMDLs, in addition to any other load averaging periods that may be based on the overall utility it can provide as an indicator for the total load reductions needed.
+Therefore, a daily expression of the required pollutant loading rate is a required element in all TMDLs, in addition to any other load averaging periods that may have been used to conduct the TMDL analysis.
+The level of effort spent to develop the daily load indicator should be based on the overall utility it can provide as an indicator for the total load reductions needed.

-☐ The document should include an expression of the TMDL in terms of a daily load.
+The document should include an expression of the TMDL in terms of a daily load.
 However, the TMDL may also be expressed in temporal terms other than daily (e.g., an annual or monthly load).
 If the document expresses the TMDL in additional "non-daily" terms the document should explain why it is appropriate or advantageous to express the TMDL in the additional unit of measurement chosen.

-☐ SUMMARY: The Bear Creek fecal coliform TMDL document includes daily loads expressed as colonies per day for the three listed segments in the watershed.
+SUMMARY: The Bone Hill Creek fecal coliform TMDL document includes daily loads expressed as colonies per day for the listed segment in the watershed.
 The daily TMDL loads are included in TMDL section (Section 7.0) of the document.